11 Days in Costa Rica

 Our Costa Rica group trips are run with a maximum of 16 travelers.
 Ages of group members vary but the average travelers are in their 40's, and 50's.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!

 As previously mentioned, Costa Rica is Central America's most gay friendly country and most people are welcoming of homosexuality.
-That said, public displays of affection (gay or straight) are generally frowned upon.
-In respect for their local culture we usually suggest keeping your excitement and affection for your partner to more private locations.

 No problem!
 Don’t worry, overall, over 50% of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solos.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room, or you can have your own room for a reasonable surcharge.